 1. Meet with & Hire a Personal Injury Attorney

-We offer free consultations so you have nothing to lose by talking about your case with a personal injury attorney at the Sargent Law Firm.
+We offer free consultations so you have nothing to lose by talking about your case with a personal injury attorney at The Sargent Firm Injury Lawyers.
 When you meet with your attorney, discuss the following issues:

 - What happened